 As a mediator, I’m often asked ” But what can I do if they won’t talk to me? ”

 They feel stuck because the other people involved don’t want to talk.
 It’s frustrating and aggravating.
 And if you really believe that you can’t do anything, the situation is likely to get worse.
+Click here to watch a brief summary of this post (less than a minute).

 Why not just leave it?